Authorities announce 2nd coronavirus death in US

 Researchers said earlier the virus may have been circulating for weeks undetected in Washington state.

 In a statement, Public Health—Seattle & King County said the man died Saturday.
-On Friday, health officials said a man in his 50s died of coronavirus.
+On Friday, health officials said a man in his 50s died of coronavirus, the first death from the virus in the U.S..
 Both had underlying health conditions, and both were being treated at a hospital in Kirkland, Washington, east of Seattle.

 Washington state now has 12 confirmed cases.

-Note: This story has been corrected to reflect that the hospitalized patient in Rhode Island is a man, not a woman, who traveled to Italy in February.